Hail-damaged vehicles (purchased at auction)

 When the vehicle passes inspection it can be re-licensed.
 Refer to licensing process below.

 Frequently Asked Questions: Hail-damaged vehicle (purchased at auction)

 Responses to frequently asked questions related to hail-damaged vehicles purchased at auction are provided in the document below.

 |Hail-damaged vehicles purchased at auction (Frequently Asked Questions)||Kb|

 Please attend your nearest Driver and Vehicle Services (DVS) Centre or regional Agent with the following:

-- Payment for vehicle transfer fee, licence fee and vehicle licence duty (a schedule of fees is provided below).
+- Payment for vehicle transfer fee, licence fee and vehicle licence duty (Transport related fees).

 - Proof of identity - one primary and one secondary document (examples of accepted documents are provided in the fact sheet below).

 |Your Secure Identity: Meeting proof of identity requirements (Fact sheet)||Kb|